Retail Investing

 Retail investing refers to individual, non-professional investors buying and selling securities for their own personal accounts rather than on behalf of an organization.

-Retail investing describes the activity of everyday individuals buying and selling financial assets like stocks, bonds, ETFs, and options.
-Whether it's a person managing their own IRA, a day trader buying tech stocks on an app, or a parent buying government bonds for a child's education, they are all retail investors.
-Historically, investing was expensive and difficult for individuals, requiring phone calls to stockbrokers and high commissions.
-Today, technology has transformed the landscape.
-Online platforms, mobile apps, and the elimination of trading commissions have made the markets accessible to anyone with a smartphone and a bank account.
-Retail investors typically trade in smaller sizes ("odd lots") compared to institutional investors who trade millions of shares ("round lots").
-While an individual retail trade rarely moves the market, the aggregate power of millions of retail investors acting together can drive significant price movements and liquidity.
+Retail investing describes the activity of individual, non-professional investors buying and selling financial assets like stocks, bonds, ETFs, and options for their own personal accounts.
+Whether it's a person managing their own IRA, a day trader buying tech stocks on a mobile app, or a parent buying government bonds to save for a child's education, they are all categorized as retail investors.
+This group is fundamentally distinct from institutional investors—such as pension funds, mutual funds, and hedge funds—who manage vast pools of capital on behalf of clients or organizations.
+Historically, the world of investing was expensive and difficult for individuals to access, often requiring manual execution through stockbrokers who charged high commissions.
+Today, technology and regulatory shifts have transformed the landscape.
+The proliferation of online platforms, intuitive mobile apps, and the widespread elimination of trading commissions have effectively democratized the markets, making it possible for anyone with a smartphone and a small amount of savings to participate in the global economy.
+Retail investors typically trade in much smaller sizes compared to their institutional counterparts.
+While an institution might trade "round lots" of 100 shares or "block trades" of 10,000 shares or more, retail investors often trade in "odd lots" or even fractional shares.
+Although a single retail trade rarely has the power to move a market, the aggregate behavior of millions of retail investors acting in concert can drive significant price movements and provide critical liquidity to the broader financial system.

 Key Takeaways